 Keys to Success

-South College’s experienced instructors offer one-on-one mentoring for students as well as tutoring and help with core skills through the Math Lab and Writing Lab.
-Through relationships with local healthcare providers, we are able to arrange excellent clinical placements at facilities with the latest cutting-edge equipment and techniques.
-We are committed to preparing each student to take the NCLEX-RN exam, and we utilize proven teaching and testing methods to help ensure success.
+South College is dedicated to supporting all of our students during their academic journeys.
+Our experienced instructors are available to mentor each student, and we also provide tutoring and help with core skills through the Math Lab and Writing Lab.
+Our relationship with local healthcare providers allows us to arrange excellent clinical placements that offer a variety of experience, including the latest cutting-edge techniques and equipment.
+We are committed to preparing each student to take the NCLEX-RN exam, utilizing proven teaching and testing methods to help ensure success.

 BACHELOR OF SCIENCE IN NURSING, MASTER OF SCIENCE IN NURSING, DOCTOR OF SCIENCE IN NURSING, POST-GRADUATE CERTIFICATES